un4ckn0wl3z/CSO2-Launcher-fixed/README.md

 - Remove launcher alert if RAdmin not already install

 How to install
-- Copy/Replace all files to \Bin folder
+- Copy/Replace all files in \Bin folder